Wounded Warrior Project Programs

 Recent Successes and Current Challenges

 WWP establishes quarterly KPIs (Key Performance Indicators) to gage the effectiveness of all 20 programs and services.
-Examples of recent nationwide successes (Fiscal Year 2014) include:
+Examples of recent nationwide successes (Fiscal Year 2015 ending September 30, 2015) include:

-- 60,000 registered Alumni received access to over 20 free programs and services.
+- More than 78,000 registered Alumni received access to over 20 free programs and services.

-- 99 Project Odyssey retreats served nearly 1,800 warriors, their families, and caregivers helping them overcome challenges related to combat stress.
+- Project Odyssey retreats served more than 2,600 warriors, their families, and caregivers helping them overcome challenges related to combat stress.
 98% of participants said they will seek out or continue mental health support as a result of their Project Odyssey experience.

-- 1,929 Warriors employed part-time or full-time through Warriors to Work after receiving career guidance and assistance into the civilian workforce.
+- 2,555 warriors employed part-time or full-time through Warriors to Work after receiving career guidance and assistance into the civilian workforce.

 While every WWP program offers lifetime support, the Independence Program and Long-Term Support Trust are laser-focused on the most severely injured wounded service members- those with moderate-to-severe traumatic brain injuries, spinal cord injuries or other neurological conditions.
 The Independence Program helps these warriors live life to the fullest, on their own terms, and is the gateway to the Long-Term Support Trust.
 We work with the warrior and the full support team he or she relies on (family, treatment team, community support professionals and WWP program staff) while creating an individualized plan for each warrior - focusing on goals that provide a future with a purpose at no cost to the warrior and his or her support team.
 By FY2017, 1,150 warriors will be served in the Independence Program.
 The average annual cost per warrior enrolled in the Independence Program is $44,000.